-- Check the protective cover on the cleated chain conveyor return chain. - Drive units type H, have a slack protection for the conveyor chain.
-Check that the slack protection plates are in place, and that the chain does not slacken enough to hang below the plates. - Check the protective cover for the conveyor chain on intermediate drive units. - There may be other types of guarding which are specific to your installation, and these must also be checked.
+- Check the chain guard for roller chain transmission.
+This guard must always be in place when the conveyor is in motion. - Check the protective cover on the cleated chain conveyor return chain. - Drive units type H, have a slack protection for the conveyor chain.
+Check that the slack protection plates are in place, and that the chain does not slacken enough to hang below the plates. - Check the protective cover for the conveyor chain on intermediate drive units and catenary drive units. - There may be other types of guard which are specific to your installation, and these must also be checked.
 See the system documentation.